1948 Arab–Israeli War: First phase: 15 May – 11 June 1948

-A "Butterfly" improvised armoured car of the Haganah at Kibbutz Dorot in the Negev, Israel 1948.
-The armoured car is based on CMP-15 truck.
-The car has brought supply to the kibbutz.
-The Negev Kibbutz's children were later evacuated by those cars from their kibbutz, before an expected Egyptian Army attack.
+A "Butterfly" improvised armored car of the Haganah at Kibbutz Dorot in the Negev, April 1948.
+The armored car is based on CMP-15 truck.
+The car has brought supplies to the kibbutz.
+Children of kibbutzim in the Negev were later evacuated by these cars ahead of the Egyptian advance.

 The civil war in Mandatory Palestine became a war between separate states with the declaration of the establishment of the State of Israel on 14 May 1948, a few hours before the termination of the British Mandate of Palestine at midnight.
-The following morning, the regular armies of neighbouring Arab states – Egypt, Transjordan and Syria – invaded territories of the former Palestinian mandate allocated for a future Arab state according to the United Nations Partition Plan for Palestine.
+The following morning, the regular armies of neighbouring Arab states – Egypt, Transjordan and Syria – invaded the region.

-Through Plan Dalet, Zionist forces had already, from 1 April down to 14 May, conducted 8 of its 13 full-scale military operations outside of the area allotted to a Jewish state by partition, and the operational commander Yigal Allon later stated that had it not been for the Arab invasion, Haganah's forces would have reached 'the natural borders of western Israel.'
+Through Plan Dalet, Zionist forces had already, from 1 April down to 14 May, conducted 8 of their 13 full-scale military operations outside of the area allotted to a Jewish state by partition, and the operational commander Yigal Allon later stated that had it not been for the Arab invasion, Haganah forces would have reached 'the natural borders of western Israel.'
+By 15 May 1948, when the Mandate formally expired and the State of Israel came into being, Israel controlled two contiguous and connected strips of Palestine which contained the main Jewish settlement concentrations.
+One ran along the coastal plain from Rosh Hanikra to Rehovot, with two additional appendages emanating from its southern end, one running to West Jerusalem and the other to the Jewish settlement bloc in the Negev which was connected by a sliver of land near Negba.
+The other strip was in the Galilee Panhandle, Jordan Valley, and Beit She'an Valley.
+These two strips were narrowly linked by the Israeli-held Jezreel Valley.
+The Arabs held the rest of Palestine, including a small Arab Liberation Army-supported enclave just south of Haifa.

 Although the Arab invasion was denounced by the United States, the Soviet Union, and UN secretary-general Trygve Lie, it found support from the Republic of China and other UN member states.